 Pressed against Javier’s arm as they waited for the band to begin, Georgie studied his barong tagalog.
 It was simple ivory with a plain collar—elegant and traditional—not dyed or striped or ruffled.
 He had also chosen geometric embroidery over floral.
-Still, it was not exactly a modest garment.
-Though the piña felt sturdy and substantial where it brushed her skin, it was so sheer it displayed his snug undershirt with remarkable definition.
+Still, it was not a modest garment.
+Though the piña felt sturdy and substantial where it brushed her skin, it was so sheer that it displayed his snug undershirt with remarkable definition.

 “Why wear a shirt so thin that you need a second layer?” she asked, eyes fixed where his short sleeve revealed some bicep.
 “Isn’t that hot?”

 One eyebrow shot up.
 “It depends with whom I am dancing.”